Meals

 Maximum value for meals (e.g., EUR 60) – please specify by meal (breakfast, lunch, dinner) where applicable

-Restrictions on where meals can be provided? (e.g. no Michelin-starred restaurant) The selection of location and venue for an event shall be reasonable in relation to the purpose of the meeting.
+Restrictions on where meals can be provided? (e.g. no Michelin-starred restaurant) Under the Ethical Rules for the Pharmaceutical Industry, the selection of location and venue for an event shall be reasonable in relation to the purpose of the meeting.
 Places known for their exclusivity shall be avoided.
 In general, principle of moderation applies.

-Other restriction (e.g. no alcohol may be offered) Only wine and beer in limited quantities may be offered during meals.
+Other restriction (e.g. no alcohol may be offered) Under the Ethical Rules for the Pharmaceutical Industry, only wine and beer in limited quantities may be offered during meals.
 Spirits are never allowed.
-Nonalcoholic alternatives must always be available.
+Non-alcoholic alternatives must always be available.

 Please also see European Union.